 “Cool plan, but I like mine better,” I said.
 “We go and try some of Aaron’s hot dogs, maybe debate Erin on religion, and ignore Jocelyn for a bit.
 I bet you could barbecue one of 8those sausages all by yourself!”

 The flaming skeleton monster laughed.
 Genuinely, even.

 “I like you,” Caorthannach said.
 “I don’t want to kill you, but I need to get you out of the way.”

 “Well,” I said, and took a careful step forward, focusing on the situation, waiting for her to lower her guard.
-“You could take my advice, you know.
-There’s no need to be all monstrous.”
+“Like I said, we could just call the whole thing off.
+Love thy neighbor and everything.”

 Caorthannach spat fire at my feet, forcing me to leap back as it burst on the floor, lighting the area rug ablaze.